Tulsa County Department of Information Technology

 Law and Justice

-Includes the District Attorney, the Jail Inmate Management System, Inmate Information Center, VINE, the Juvenile Bureau, and the Court Services Programs.
+Includes the District Attorney, the Jail Inmate Management System, Inmate Information Center, VINE, the Family Justice Center, and the Court Services Programs.

 Land Record Management Information Systems (LRMIS)